prakharsr/audiobook-creator/README.md

    <summary>Quickest Start (docker run)</summary>

    - Make sure your .env is configured correctly and your LLM and TTS engine (Kokoro/Orpheus) are running.
 In the same folder where .env is present, run the below command
-   - Choose between the types of inference:

-      For CUDA based GPU inference (Apple Silicon GPUs currently not supported, use CPU based inference instead)

       ```bash
       docker run \